KoStard/hermes_research/docs/tasks.md

 ---

-### Task - IN PROGRESS: Implement User Feedback/Logging
+### Task - DONE: Implement User Feedback/Logging for Local Flow

 **ID:** TASK-011
-**Status:** In Progress
+**Status:** Done
 **Priority:** Medium
 **Assigned To:** Unassigned
 **Depends On:** N/A
 **Blocks:** TASK-007 (integrates feedback)

 **Description:**
-Implement informative user feedback messages (using `print` or `logging.info`) within the `HermesResearchCLI.execute` method to guide the user through the process, matching the examples shown in `docs/use_case_local.md` and `docs/use_case_remote.md`.
-This includes messages for starting the session, copying files, creating tmux sessions, and providing instructions on how to attach.
+Implement informative user feedback messages (using `print` or `logging.info`) within the `HermesResearchCLI.execute` method to guide the user through the process, matching the examples shown in `docs/use_case_local.md`.
+This includes messages for starting the session, creating tmux sessions, and providing instructions on how to attach.
 Also ensure debug logging (`logging.debug`) is used for more detailed internal steps.

 **Acceptance Criteria:**
-*   Key steps in both local and remote flows print informative messages to the console.
+*   Key steps in local flow print informative messages to the console.
-*   Messages closely match the format and content shown in the use case documents.
+*   Messages closely match the format and content shown in the use case document.
 *   Error messages are clear and helpful.
 *   Debug logging provides detailed information for troubleshooting.
 *   Standard Python `logging` module is used.